Schedule Solver

 Problem

-HCA needed a way to transform their scheduling and staffing process to improve employee satisfaction, provide equitable and balanced schedules, and have the ability to match prospective patient volume to staff.
+HCA needed a way to transform its scheduling and staffing process to improve employee satisfaction, provide equitable and balanced schedules, and have the ability to match prospective patient volume to staff.

 They already had developed a staffing optimization algorithm, so it was up to us to operationalize it via a new UI.